Megan Rapinoe: Endorsements

 Rapinoe has signed endorsement deals with Nike and Samsung.
 She has appeared in multiple commercials for Nike throughout her career.
 In 2013, she appeared in advertisements for the clothing company Wildfang and began a partnership with medical device company, DJO Global.
 In 2016, she appeared in television commercials and print advertisements for Energy Brands' Vitamin Water.
 The same year, she was featured in a Nike commercial starring Cristiano Ronaldo.
 In 2019, she was sponsored by Procter & Gamble, BodyArmor, Hulu, LUNA Bar, and VISA.
 In 2021, she was announced as one of the new faces of Victoria's Secret, and appeared in ads for Subway.
+Rapinoe co-starred in a commercial for ESPN's SportsCenter in January 2023 with Becky Sauerbrunn and Sophia Wilson.
+In July 2023, she starred in a television commercial for Google Pixel called "Legend".

 Politics

 In December 2019, Rapinoe endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.
 During the opening night of the 2020 Democratic National Convention, Rapinoe hosted a panel with frontline workers of the COVID-19 pandemic.

 In popular culture

 Print media

 Rapinoe was featured on the cover of the March 2013 edition of Curve.
 She was profiled on August 6, 2012, edition of Sports Illustrated, and the July 2012 edition of Out.
 The April 11, 2013, edition of The New York Times featured an article about her experiences in France, with the national team, and coming out publicly before the 2012 Olympics.
 In July 2014, she was featured in the ESPN's The Body Issue.
 In 2019, she became the first openly gay woman in the annual Sports Illustrated Swimsuit Issue.
 She was featured on multiple covers of Sports Illustrated, Marie Claire, and InStyle the same year.